cppchriscpp/browser-git/README.md

 That repo is a lot more clean and less hacky - I needed a few new features, and kinda just slapped them in as fast as I could.
 I also don't plan on keeping this up to date with mainline right now.
 I also am not keeping nodejs support working.

+I will try to keep major breaking changes to major releases (eg if I released 2.0.0 that might break) - but I make no promises!

 I strongly recommend checking out his version.
 Credit goes to him for figuring out how to compile this thing with emscripten and making it all work.
 It's seriously impressive.

 ## Added features